-Don`t get hooked up, as I have in the past on gaining mass, my wasted years squatting post fusion, when I should have carried on with trap bar was so wasteful.
+Don`t get hooked up, as I have in the past on gaining mass, my wasted years squatting post-fusion when I should have carried on with trap bar was so pointless.

-As soon as I refocussed on getting stronger, the mass started to come too.
-I went from a constant acheing back with even THE most anal of form, squatting basically nowhere near my potential and pulling 600lbs on my trap bar with in a year with no increase in my daily back pain.
+As soon as I refocused on getting stronger, the mass started to come too.
+I went from a constantly aching back with even THE most anal of form, squatting basically nowhere near my potential and pulling 600lbs on my trap bar within a year with no increase in my daily back pain.
 I`m easily in the best shape of my life too… Doh!

 I will take you through a “training cycle” and show you how to grow, be it male or female, heavy or underweight, desiring muscle mass or simple toning, how to create a diet that will accentuate curves or hone 6 packs…

-I find that stereotypical trainers plateau after 6-8 weeks in the gym, then either give up or as do try harder and not get anywhere…
+I find that stereotypical trainers plateau after 6-8 weeks in the gym, then either give up or try harder and not get anywhere…

-I can guarantee you wont plateau again… unless its a personal best which we will then regroup and I`ll show you how to beat it again and again.
-Once you can do this for one exercise you can do it for others..
+I can guarantee you won’t plateau again unless it’s a personal best which we will then regroup and show you how to beat it again and again.
+Once you can do this for one exercise, you can do it for others…

 You will then essentially not need a Personal Trainer.